leabbt/token-sample-complexity/README.md

 The figure is written to `figures/tsne_subsample_convergence.{png,pdf}`.
 Set `SMOKE_TEST = True` at the top of the notebook for a small local run.

-## Horizon convention
+## Horizon computation

-The two-sided horizon used throughout is
+The horizon is computed as

 ```
 L = cholesky(Σ + 1e-6·I)        # L Lᵀ = Σ + jitter (lower-triangular)